-1st International Middle East Feta-Neonatal Cardiovascular Disease Conference
+1st International Middle East Fetal-Neonatal Cardiovascular Disease Conference

 A wise person once said that if we love our children more than any animosity we hold for one another, then the world will truly be a much better place.
 Children are our future, and their health and well-being are critical to our society.
 It is now clear that human health throughout life starts with good prenatal care before birth.
 With a rising pediatric population in the Middle East, developing nations in the region are focusing greater attention on prenatal, infant and pediatric healthcare, thereby investing in the future.